nv-morpheus/Morpheus/examples/digital_fingerprinting/README.md

 ## Organization

-The DFP example workflows in Morpheus are designed to scale up to company wide workloads and handle several different log types which resulted in a large number of moving parts to handle the various servies and configuration options.
+The DFP example workflows in Morpheus are designed to scale up to company wide workloads and handle several different log types which resulted in a large number of moving parts to handle the various services and configuration options.
 To simplify things, the DFP workflow is provided as two separate examples: a simple, "starter" pipeline for new users and a complex, "production" pipeline for full scale deployments.
 While these two examples both peform the same general tasks, they do so in very different ways.
 The following is a breakdown of the differences between the two examples.

 ### The "Starter" Example